mseaman6/RecommendMe-RRR/README.md

 # RecommendMe
 ##Description:
-This application was created in order to organize and share recommendations among a groups of individuals.
-A user is able to see a listing of all the current recommendations.
-A user may create new recommendations, and comment on existing recommendations.
-A user may also view details on existing recommendations (including user's comments).
-Recommendations may also be viewed limited to specific categories.
+This application was created to organize and share recommendations.
+A user is able to see a listing of current recommendations, create new recommendations, and edit, delete and comment on existing recommendations.
+Recommendations can also be viewed by category, and the details of each recommendation can be viewed separately.

 ##Install Instructions:
 To use this app, just fork and clone it from GitHub, run 'bundle install', and 'rake db:migrate'.
 Then launch it by entering "rake start" in your terminal.
-This will initiate to separate connections, one to the React
+This will initiate two separate connections, one which will start the React server, and another which will start the Rails API server.
+In the development environment, API requests will automatically be proxied to the correct server, and CORS issues will be avoided.

 ##Contributors Guide:
 We welcome the input, advice and contribution of others.